How to view the Epstein files, and initial takeaways from the first group of documents

 Thousands of the files are images, including photos that were seemingly taken in Epstein's mansion in Manhattan or his private island in the U.S. Virgin Islands.
 Those include photos of his bedroom in New York, his risque wall art and a taxidermied tiger.

 Many photos show Epstein socializing with his convicted associate, Ghislaine Maxwell.
 Former President Bill Clinton also appears in several of the images — in some cases, the former president is posing with celebrities like Michael Jackson and Mick Jagger.
-A spokesperson has acknowledged that Clinton traveled with Epstein on several occasions, but says he was not aware of Epstein's crimes.
+A spokesperson has acknowledged that Clinton traveled with Epstein on several occasions, but says he was not aware of Epstein's crimes, and accused the Justice Department of trying to scapegoat Clinton on Friday.

 Some of the photos are redacted — in certain cases, they show Epstein posing with people whose faces are obscured.